Adult Children of Alcoholics: The Lasting Impact of Their Parents’ Disease

 Listing the good side of growing up as the child of an alcoholic might seem akin to talking about all the great things you learned from going to war, but it’s true – there are some great personality traits common to ACOAs.
 While you cannot change your childhood, you can take stock of how going through a difficult situation helps you deal with your present.
 It’s true that many ACOAs have unhealthy relationships, an overdeveloped sense of responsibility, and self-esteem issues, but even the unhealthiest ACOA has good traits as well.
 Consider, for example, the caretaking aspect: it’s true that many ACOAs feel overly responsible for others – especially their partner’s – but the desire to act on your empathy and care for another person is not a bad one.
 Neither is your intense loyalty, your selflessness, or the fact that you are tuned into others’ emotions.
 When used in a healthy way, these traits make you a strong person whose company others desire.

 If you are the adult child of an alcoholic parent, you’re probably all too familiar with the frustration, guilt, and pity that comes along with the role.
 You know that these feelings, and the aftereffects of your parent’s disease, do not magically vanish once you leave home.
-If you find that you are still carrying around your parents’ problems, you’ve noticed that you cope with stress by drinking too much alcohol, or if you’re dealing with another type of addiction, consider contacting Clean Recovery Centers for a conversation about your situation and to discover how we can help you break free of the addictive cycle.
+If you find that you are still carrying around your parents’ problems, you’ve noticed that you cope with stress by drinking too much alcohol, or if you’re dealing with another type of addiction, consider contacting Clean Recovery Centers for a conversation about your situation and to discover how we can help you break free from alcoholism.
 You didn’t start it, but you can end it.
-Reach out to us today at 1-888-657-3076 or use the chat feature on our main page for a free, anonymous consultation.
+Reach out to us today at 888-330-2532 or use the chat feature on our main page for a free, anonymous consultation.